Open Search

 Hybrid format

 The hybrid format delivers rigorous academic coursework that combines online learning with weekly, on-campus classes and labs to deliver an integrated learning experience.
-Participating in fieldwork placements every semester is a crucial component of the MOT program, allowing students to apply their theoretical knowledge in real-world settings.
+Participating in fieldwork placements every trimester is a crucial component of the MOT program, allowing students to apply their theoretical knowledge in real-world settings.

 Client-centered model